simllll/node-radius-server/README.md

 Protect your WIFI access with a username and password by a credential provider you already use!

+Authenticiation tested with Windows, Linux, Android and Apple devices.

 ## Known Issues / Disclaimer

-This is a first implementation draft, which is currently only working with a nodejs fork (see https://github.com/nodejs/node/pull/31814).
+This is a first implementation, which is currently only working with node js nightly (node 13+) (see https://github.com/nodejs/node/pull/31814).

-- PAP / CHAP RFC not found to implement this correctly
-- a lot of bugs
+- MD5 Challenge not implenented, but RFC says this is mandatory ;-)
+- Inner Tunnel does not act differently, even though spec says that EAP-message are not allowed to get fragmented, this is not a problem right now, as the messages of the inner tunnel are small enough, but it could be a bug in the future. ways to approach this: refactor that the inner tunnel can set max fragment size, or rebuild eap fragments in ttls after inner tunnel response

 CONTRIBUTIONS WELCOME!
 If you are willing to help, just open a PR or contact me via bug system or simon.tretter@hokify.com.